rebecca-troy/gazeTracker/README.md

+Reading Direction and Spatial Bias in Visual Scanning: Applications in Tactical and Emergency Interface Design

-Objective: To investigate whether habitual reading direction (left-to-right vs right-to-left) influences how individuals visually explore and interpret artworks, using eye-tracking technology.
+Objective: To investigate whether habitual reading direction (LTR vs RTL) affects how individuals visually scan and interpret complex environments, such as tactical maps, battlefield simulations, or search-and-rescue imagery, using gaze-tracking data.